Uniqueness and regularity for the Navier-Stokes-Cahn-Hilliard system: Preliminaries

 We define $F(z)=+ \infty$ for any $z\notin [-1,1]$.
 We assume without loss of generality that $F(0)=0$.
 In addition, we require that $F''$ is convex and

 for some positive constant $C$.
 Also, we assume that there exists $\gamma \in(0,1)$ such that $F''$ is non-decreasing in $[1-\gamma,1)$ and non-increasing in $(-1,-1+\gamma]$.

 \begin{remark} The above assumptions are satisfied and motivated by the logarithmic potential \eqref{SINGPOT}.
 In that case, $\Psi$ is extended by continuity at $z=\pm 1$.
-Notice also that the viscosity function \eqref{VISFORM} can be easily extended on the whole $\mathbb{R}$ in such way to comply \eqref{ipo-nu}. \end{remark}
+Notice also that the viscosity function \eqref{VISFORM} can be easily extended on the whole $\mathbb{R}$ in such way to comply \eqref{ipo-nu}.
+Moreover, other physically relevant profiles can be considered (up to a suitable extension), such as (see, e.g., \cite{GLLW2017,ESVVCDC2016})